Metric/Materia/README.md

 For Language Tag to use refer to: https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c?redirectedfrom=MSDN

-If don't want to do a pull request with the resource file change.
+If you don't want to do a pull request with the resource file change.
 Please post the file in Discord chat.

 Major TODO
 ==============